Gator-PASE/gator-pase.github.io/content/event/spring-2023-speaker1/index.md

   country: United States

 summary: Let's talk about hidden curriculum in engineering.
-abstract: 'Join PASE for an informal conversation about the systemic and structural messaging that impacts an engineering student"'"s educational experience.'
+abstract: 'Join PASE for an informal conversation about the systemic and structural messaging that impacts an engineering student/'s educational experience.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.